epfl-ada/ada-2020-project-milestone-p3-p3_adache/README.md

 ## Questions for TAs
 <!---Add here any questions you have for us related to the proposed project. --->
 Any doubts or suggestions?<br>
-We're also considered finding better model than the ARIMA in the original paper, is this worth considering ?
-Or it is better to focus on only one improvement (as proposed applying to other dataset)?
+We're thinking of finding a better model than the ARIMA in the original paper, e.g. neural networks, is this worth considering ?